BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 Call your syscall `steal`, and it should take in a single parameter of type `pid_t` (the process ID number to elevate to root).
 Write a wrapper user program that takes in a process ID as a command line paramter, and invokes the syscall to elevate it to root.
 Your wrapper program will have to refer to pid as a `long` (not an `int`!).
 To convert `argv[1]` to a long, use the `long atol(char*)` function.

 Try running it on your bash shell and then run a new instance of bash; you will see your prompt go from `$` to `#`, indicating you are now root!
 No `su` password required.
+To get the pid of your bash shell, run the `ps` command.

 Your syscall should return `0` on success, and a token number on failure.
 You may need to start a new bash task to verify this (i.e., type `bash` again at the prompt to run a new instance of the shell as root).

 #### Searching for a Task by PID